-To use Acronis True Image 2020, you need to activate it via the Internet.
+To use Acronis Cyber Protect Home Office, you need to activate it via the Internet.
 Without activation the fully functional product works for 30 days.
 If you do not activate it during that period, all the program functions become unavailable except the recovery.
+The first time your computer is connected to the Internet and you log in to Acronis Cyber Protect Home Office with your login and password, the product will be activated automatically.